How to select slices for annotation to train best-performing deep learning segmentation models for cross-sectional medical images?: Methods

-For each ($\rho$, s) configuration, we train three models on datasets with annotated slices selected by the aforementioned sampling methods.
-We measure each model's performance relative to the triplet's average and display the results in a bar plot.
-If a slice selection method is superior, its bar should be noticeably higher than the others for the same dataset.
+For each ($\rho$, $s$) configuration, we generate the corresponding sparse annotation for each dataset using each of the aforementioned slice selection method and conduct three trials of model training on these sparsely annotated dataset.
+We then record the disparity between the average performance of each slice selection method and the overall average performance across all trials.
+The results are presented in Figure \ref{slice_selection} as a box plot.
+If a slice selection method is superior, its bar should be noticeably higher than those of the other methods for the same dataset.